BebopVox/CppLinux/MySqlConnector/README.md

 # Install this files in debian mysql connector!!!!
 apt-get install libmysqlcppconn-dev

-# Inslatt openssl and lib ssl
+# Inslatt openssl and lib ssl and lib crypto
 apt-get install openssl libssl-dev

 # Install  mysql not connector and g++